kakkoyun/checklocks-demo/README.md

 -: return with unexpected locks held (locks: &({param:pr}.mu) exclusively)
 #   [Reason: The `+checklocksforce: pr.mu` in ForceExample told the analyzer `mu` was held, but it was never released, so the analyzer thinks the function returns holding the lock.]

+# --- Generic Resource Violations (pkg/genericresource) ---
+# github.com/kakkoyun/checklocks-demo/pkg/genericresource
+# [github.com/kakkoyun/checklocks-demo/pkg/genericresource]
+pkg/genericresource/generic.go:15:2: may require checklocks annotation for mu, used with lock held 100% of the time
+#   [Reason: False positive warning specific to generics.
+See https://github.com/google/gvisor/issues/11671]
+pkg/genericresource/generic.go:23:2: may require checklocks annotation for rwMu, used with lock held 100% of the time
+#   [Reason: False positive warning specific to generics.
+See https://github.com/google/gvisor/issues/11671]
+pkg/genericresource/generic.go:34:2: may require checklocks annotation for acquireReleaseMu, used with lock held 100% of the time
+#   [Reason: False positive warning specific to generics.
+See https://github.com/google/gvisor/issues/11671]
+# (Note: The analyzer correctly identifies real violations in generic code, similar to the non-generic examples above, but those are omitted here for brevity as they are covered by the original pkg/resource examples.)

 # --- Note: Ignored Violations ---
 # - No error reported for access within FunctionToIgnore due to `+checklocksignore`.
 # - No error reported for access after `+checklocksforce` in ForceExample.